-Although ADR certificates are issued by US banks, it still represents shares in a foreign company.
+Although ADR certificates are issued by US banks, they still represent shares in a foreign company.
 In essence, you are investing in a non-US asset, and the taxation involved can become a bit complicated.

 Since the actual shares of the company that you’re buying through an ADR are being held by a bank native to the stock, you’re subject to that country’s tax laws as well as your own.